yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The Configuration item is selected under Settings.](media/app-service-configuration-menu.png "Configuration")

-5. On the Configuration blade, locate the **Connection strings** section, and then select the Pencil (Edit) icon to the right of the `WwiContext` connection string.
+5. On the Configuration blade, locate the **Connection strings** section and then select the Pencil (Edit) icon to the right of the `WwiContext` connection string.

    ![In the Connection string section, the pencil icon is highlighted to the right of the WwiContext connection string.](media/app-service-configuration-connection-strings.png "Connection Strings")